Multiverse-Warehouse-Inventory-App/Warehouse-Inventory-App/README.md

 # P | E | M Inc.  Warehouse Management System
 ####
 # About
 PEM, Inc. is a collaborative team of Verizon Apprentices with backgrounds in Web Development, Full Stack, and Cloud Engineering.
-The Verizon Operations and Logistics Team is looking for a full redesign of their warehouse inventory management system and has tasked PEM, Inc. to present a prototype of a redesigned Warehouse Management System that supports key essential elements while also reaching for stretch goals that are optional in completing the task.
+The Verizon Operations and Logistics Team is looking for a full redesign of their warehouse inventory management system and has tasked PEM, Inc. to present a prototype of a redesigned Warehouse Management System that supports key essential elements while also reaching for stretch goals that are optional in completing the the task of "Building a Better Warehouse Management System".

 # Meet The Team